azat-co/practicalnode/chapter1/chapter1.md

 2. When a new line starts with parentheses or square brace or regular expression, such as when using an immediately invoked function expression (IIFE): `;(function(){...}())`
 3. When doing something weird like empty statements (see [Automatic semicolon insertion in JavaScript](http://2ality.com/2011/05/semicolon-insertion.html))

 In this, as well as in my other books, I don't use semicolons.
 There are a few reasons why.
 If you use semicolons and forget or omit one, then you code will still work but you'll end up with inconsistency which will create a necessity for a linter or a similar tool to check for your syntax.
-Let's say you spotted the missing semicolon or saw a warning from a linter, then you need to go to your code and fix it.
-Why to go through all this trouble?
+Let's say you spotted a missing semicolon or saw a warning from a linter, then you need to go to your code and fix it.
+Why go through all this trouble?

-Semicolon-less code works perfectly fine except two cases shown above and when you try to multiple statements are in one line.
+Semicolon-less code works perfectly fine except for two cases shown above and when you try to write multiple statements on one line.
 But developers should NOT write multiple statements in one line.
 That's a job of a bundler/minimizer.
-The bottom line, I recommend developers focus on their work and not looking for missing semicolons.
-Let the language use its own feature (Automatic Semicolon Insertion).
+The bottom line, I recommend developers focus on their work and not looking for missing semicolons when the language has a feature (Automatic Semicolon Insertion) to make semicolons optional.

 ### camelCase